White Plains Lawyer Handles Equitable Distribution Matters Involving Substantial Assets

 You need a diligent attorney to assess the assets of the marital partners for the sake of accurate property division.
 This can be a difficult issue to resolve.
 A proficient divorce lawyer can assess the contributions that may affect property division.
 Martin J. Rosen is an experienced Westchester County attorney who can help clarify the parties’ rights even when numerous high-value items are at stake.

-How the domicile property is divided in a divorce
+How is property divided after a divorce?

 The division of the marital home, or domicile, in a divorce typically involves an equal division of equity value.
 A court might order a sale after a certain point in time, such as the graduation of the children from high school, with the custodial parent maintaining residence in the marital home in the interim.
 Nonetheless, the court may decide as it deems fit to suit the unique circumstances of each case.
 One partner may possibly be given the marital home in the interests of a fair division of assets.
 Let Martin J. Rosen help you establish the best case for a most favorable division of property.